Thomas H. Rees: Early life

 Thomas Henry Rees was born in Houghton, Michigan on 18 October 1863, a son of Seth Rees and Eugenie (Livermore) Rees.
 Among his siblings was Robert Irwin Rees (1871–1936), who also served as a brigadier general in the US Army.
 He was raised and educated in Houghton, and completed high school at the Rock School in 1880.
 Rees received his teaching credentials and taught school in Aurelius Township while residing in residing in Williamston.
 He undertook the application process for the United States Military Academy at West Point while teaching school and attending Michigan State University, and in November 1881 received an appointment from U.S. Representative Oliver L. Spaulding.
-Rees attended West Point beginning in 1882, and graduated 1886 ranked fourth.
-So many members of Rees's class attained general officer rank – 25 of 77, or 33.7 percent – that it was nicknamed "The class the stars fell on."
+Rees attended West Point beginning in 1882, and graduated 1886 ranked fourth in his class.
+So many members of the Class of 1886 attained general officer rank – 25 of 77, or 33.7 percent – that it was nicknamed "The class the stars fell on."
 This title was later applied to the Class of 1915 because so many of its members served as general officers in the Second World War.
 Among the members of the class of 1886 who became generals was John J. Pershing.
 (Note: The complete list includes: Henry C. Newcomer; Mason Patrick; Thomas Henry Rees; Lucien Grant Berry; Frank McIntyre; John E. McMahon; Avery D. Andrews; Charles T. Menoher; Albert Decatur Kniskern; Charles C. Walcutt Jr.; John J. Pershing; Peter E. Traub; Benjamin A. Poore; Jesse McI.
 Carter; Chauncey Brooke Baker; Malvern Hill Barnum; William H. Hay; James H. McRae; Walter Henry Gordon; Arthur Johnson; Frank L. Winn; Charles Clarendon Ballou; George B. Duncan; Lucius Loyd Durfee; Julius Penn; and Edward Mann Lewis.
 Among his prominent classmates who did not attain general's rank was Bertram T. Clayton.)

 Rees's high class standing enabled him to obtain a second lieutenant's commission in the first choice of most-high ranking graduates, the United States Army Corps of Engineers.
 His initial posting was to the Engineer Battalion at Fort Totten, New York, where he was a student at the Engineer School of Application.
 In 1889, he performed temporary flood control and disaster relief duty following the Johnstown Flood.
 From 1889 to 1893, he was assistant engineer for the River and Harbor District of Savannah, Georgia, and he was promoted to first lieutenant in April 1890.
 From April to August 1893, he served as assistant engineer officer to Colonel David C. Houston and later Lieutenant Colonel Henry Martyn Robert as they planned and oversaw construction of river and harbor improvements in New York Harbor and on Long Island Sound.